 \begin{rem} (\hyperref[ass1]{A1}) and (\hyperref[ass3]{A3}) are fundamental and commonly posited in the investigations of stochastic control and filtering, e.g., \cite{Sivan_1972}, \cite{Liptser_2001}, and \cite{Han_TIT_2016}. (\hyperref[ass2]{A2}) is often adopted as a finite-energy constraint and can be automatically fulfilled when signals are restricted in $\mathcal{L}^2([0, t])$ space. \end{rem}

-Since a pivotal tool, entropy (rate), for deriving total information (rate) $I(y_0^t; m)$ \citep{Martins_TAC_2008, Li_TAC_2013}, which will be investigated later as a fundamental limitation of control and filtering is undefined for continuous-time signals, in this paper we resort to the following Duncan's theorem \citep{Duncan_SIAMJAM_1970, Kadota_TIT_1971} to directly compute $I(y_0^t; m)$ from the causal MMSE of the channel input. \begin{lem} For the Gaussian channel~\eqref{Gaussian_Channel} subject to (\hyperref[ass1]{A1})-(\hyperref[ass3]{A3}), mutual information $I(y_0^t; m)$ between the channel output $y_0^t$ and message $m$, is given by
+Since entropy (rate), which is a pivotal tool for deriving total information (rate) $I(y_0^t; m)$ and will be investigated later as a fundamental limitation of control and filtering, is undefined for continuous-time signals, in this paper we resort to the following Duncan's theorem \citep{Duncan_SIAMJAM_1970, Kadota_TIT_1971} to directly calculate $I(y_0^t; m)$ from the causal MMSE of the channel input. \begin{lem} For the Gaussian channel~\eqref{Gaussian_Channel} subject to (\hyperref[ass1]{A1})-(\hyperref[ass3]{A3}), the mutual information $I(y_0^t; m)$ between the channel output $y_0^t$ and message $m$, is given by

 where $\hat{\phi}(\tau, y_0^\tau, m) = \mathbb{E}\left[ \phi(\tau, y_0^\tau, m) | y_0^\tau \right]$.\footnote{For a function $f(\tau, y_0^\tau, m) \in \mathcal{L}^2([0, t])$, $\|f\|^2 = \|f\|^2_{(t, \omega)} := \int_{0}^{t}f^\top(\tau, y_0^\tau, m) f(\tau, y_0^\tau, m) d\tau$.
 The notation of conditional expectation $\mathbb{E}\left[ f(\tau, y_0^\tau, m) | y_0^\tau \right]$ is the same as $\mathbb{E}\left[f(\tau, y_0^\tau, m) | \mathcal{F}^y_\tau \right]$ in the $\sigma$-algebra language.} \end{lem}